laws-africa/law-widgets/law-widget-styles/README.md

 ## Release process

-* update VERSION
-* update version in `package.json`
-* update version in URL in README
-* update Version History (below)
-* test: `npm run test-images`
+* test: `npm run test-images` (these aren't run on GitHub because of font variations between OSes).
-* commit your changes and merge them into master via a Pull Request
+* commit your changes and merge them into main via a Pull Request
-* GitHub will build and commit the compiled CSS onto the master branch
-* tag and release a new release on the master branch using the [GitHub releases UI](https://github.com/laws-africa/law-widget-styles/releases/new)
-* GitHub will automatically publish the package to NPM
+* See [Releasing and publishing packages](../README.md#releasing-and-publishing-packages) in the main repo.

-# Version history
+# Version history (no longer updated; see main repo)

-## 8.2.0 (2 May 2023)
-* Style all list-like AKN elements the same way

 ## 8.1.1 (18 May 2022)
 * Show table border for Kenya (KE) AKN styles